kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 # Salesforce Flow Apex-Defined Data Types (code examples)

-Contained within is a bit more Apex code to support the blog.
+Contained within is a bit more Apex code to support my blog [Katie Kodes](https://katiekodes.com).

-This is to help Salesforce Developers play around with Apex-Defined Data Types for Salesforce Flow, as used for calling out to HTTP APIs, in a bit more depth than is presented at [Tutorial: Flow Apex-Defined Data Types for Salesforce Admins](https://katiekodes.com/flow-apex-defined-data-types/) on  [Katie Kodes](https://katiekodes.com).
+This is to help Salesforce Developers play around with Apex-Defined Data Types for Salesforce Flow, as used for calling out to HTTP APIs, in a bit more depth than is presented at [Tutorial: Flow Apex-Defined Data Types for Salesforce Admins](https://katiekodes.com/flow-apex-defined-data-types/).

 Many thanks to [this public API directory](https://github.com/public-apis/public-apis) for helping me find the examples.